Google Toolbar: My Location

 My Location was a geolocation service which uses the location of Wi-Fi access points to determine the toolbar user's location.
 This location was used to optimize search results based on where the user was located.
-Google Toolbar can also provide the geolocation data to third-party websites through the W3C Geolocation API.
+Google Toolbar could also provide the geolocation data to third-party websites through the W3C Geolocation API.

 AutoLink

 Google Toolbar was criticized when the AutoLink feature was added to the toolbar because this new feature directed users to pre-selected commercial websites.
-For example, if it finds a book's ISBN on a webpage, it provides a link to Amazon's product page for the particular book.
+For example, if it found a book's ISBN on a webpage, it provided a link to Amazon's product page for the particular book.
 Google said that the feature "adds useful links" and "none of the companies which received AutoLinks had paid for the service."

 Web caching

-The desktop version of Google Toolbar shows the cached copy of any given search result, which was useful for slower Internet connections and benefitted by Google Web Accelerator until its discontinuation in 2008.
+The desktop version of Google Toolbar showed the cached copy of any given search result, which was useful for slower Internet connections and benefitted by Google Web Accelerator until its discontinuation in 2008.
 This feature does not exist for the mobile version.